11 people arrested in Knox County drug, gun trafficking investigation

 Briton Carruthers, 34, was charged with unlawful use of a weapon, manufacture of a controlled substance, possession of a controlled substance, and in-state warrant for possession with the intent to deliver heroin.

-According to Police officials, the Police anticipate making more arrests based on the information gathered during the case.
+Deputies said they anticipate more arrests based on the information gathered during the case.

-The Quad City Metropolitan Enforcement Group and the Knox County States Attorney Office assisted in the investigations.
+The Quad City Metropolitan Enforcement Group and the Knox County State’s Attorney’s Office assisted in the investigations.

 Copyright 2023 KWQC.
 All rights reserved.